rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

 Akhmechets).

-Split points will not automatically be changed after table creation, which means that if the primary keys are unevenly distributed shards may become unbalanced.
+Split points will not automatically be changed after table creation, which means that if the primary keys are unevenly distributed, shards may become unbalanced.
 However, the user can manually rebalance shards when necessary, as well as reconfigure tables with new sharding and replication settings.
 Users cannot set split points for shards manually.